farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

 You can create one or more pyplot plots and insert them with the ``@savefig`` decorator.

-For more information on @savefig decorator, please refer to the end of this page in Pseudo-Decorators section.
+For more information on ``@savefig`` decorator, please refer to the end of this page in :ref:`Pseudo-Decorators` section.

 .. ipython::